Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 >   - The 4 must be placed into your class's Focus attribute
 >   - The 1 will be considered your character's Flaw attribute
 > - [ ] Allocate 1 point into 6 different skills
->   - Points cannot be put into skills under your Flaw attribute
+>   - Points cannot be allocated into skills under your Flaw attribute
 > - [ ] Acquire one perk that you meet the requirements of
 > - [ ] Acquire one class ability that you meet the requirements of